 Pastor Foster was called to be a minister when she was a 4-year-old girl in Florida, and has led a fascinating life of personal redemption & service to God's children ever since.
 St. John's was going to close in 2015 when the Bishop called in Pastor Foster as a last resort to come revive the church.
 Since she was called, average Sunday attendance has tripled.
 She formerly pastored Fordham Evangelical Lutheran Church in the South Bronx and St. Michael's in Amagansett & Incarnation in Bridgehampton.
 She has made it a goal to keep Saint John's an open community space for people to come worship, create, & gather together.
 She loves her wife, poet and professor Pamela Kallimanis.
 St. John's keeps her pretty busy, but she always loves to meet new people & talk to them.
-Pastor Foster is on sabbatical following the death of her teenage child and will return in 2023.

 What We Believe

 Lutherans are a diverse group of people, convinced that the Holy Spirit is leading us toward unity, as members of the Body of Christ.
 We believe that God is perfect, righteous, and loving, and that His Grace is sufficient for us.
 While we look forward to eternal life & union with God in Heaven, Lutherans are concerned with realized eschatology: the Kingdom of God on Earth, right now.